10 Rules For Rapid Recovery after Cosmetic Surgery

 - See your Surgeon if you have pulled your sutures or have any other concerns and remember, DO NOT try to do too much too soon, or you’ll DELAY rather than SPEED UP your recovery.

-9. Stay connected and recognise when to seek advice – Attend all reviews
+9. Stay connected to your clinic and know when to seek advice – Attend all Reviews as scheduled

 One of the stressful parts of having surgery is knowing how to best manage Surgery Risks and Recovery symptoms.

 In other words, knowing what’s normal after cosmetic surgery during recovery periods – and knowing when to call or see your Surgeon or their nursing team to have something evaluated (and if there’s something you or a support person feels is a serious and life-threatening emergency, DO seek urgent medical assistance).

 - Surgery is serious and involves risks.
 It’s helpful to know what’s normal and what’s not normal during your surgery recovery period.